LuisFalva/ophelia/README.md

  - GIT_BRANCH: main

-*In order to update correctly Ophelia's package you may need to configure your git remote as 'origin' pointing to url main Github repo*
+*In order to update correctly Ophelia's package you may need to configure your git remote as 'origin' pointing to url main Github repo.*

 ### Importing and initializing Ophelia 📦